Wirt4/event-resource-manager/README.md

 If you need to wipe the database clean and start fresh, run `docker volume rm food-finder_mongodb_data_container` to remove the container.

+## Running and Debugging in WebStorm

+Under Run/Debug configurations, first run `containers` to start the app.
+Then select `debug` and hit the debug button to take advantage of breakpoint debugging.